A tour of Moment's programming model

 Cells can return React

-This next trick looks supervicially similar, but under the hood is a secret super power of the Moment runtime.
+This next trick looks superficially similar, but under the hood it reveals a powerful feature of the Moment runtime.
 Paste the following code into a new JavaScript code cell:

 This produces the following: